Link via India Uncut

 It's a fact that the best known astrologers of the world are very good scholars of the human psyche.
 Take Linda Goodman, for instance.
 Her fantasy books (Star Signs, Love Signs) are amazing bestsellers.
 Read a section, and you'll know what I'm talking about.

-even call it a science?) has so permeated our lives that it's almost impossible to imagine the common media without it.
+The sad fact is people don't realize that this pseudoscience (should I even call it a science?) has so permeated our lives that it's almost impossible to imagine the common media without it.
 Take the daily horoscope.
 It's ubiquitous like the comic strips, the crossword, the editorial in the morning newspaper.
 So much that I wonder if people even think notice it anymore other than to read it for 'fun'.

-http://timesofindia.indiatimes.com/ - the main page of one of India's most respected newspapers.
+I'll end this with a small example.
+Go to http://timesofindia.indiatimes.com/ - the main page of one of India's most respected newspapers.
 Click on the Science/Health section.
 Yes, the Science section.
 Scroll down.
 On the right there's a small dropdown box for horoscopes.
 Yes, my good man, scientific horoscopes, no less!

 Wednesday, May 30, 2007